 In the end, Hamilton won and the First Bank of the United States was established in 1791.
 Chartered for 20 years, the bank did successfully help the economy, but it failed to be renewed by one vote in 1811.
 The Second Bank of the United States was established in 1816, also for a period of 20 years.
-It was largely unpopular in the west and south and became a private bank when its charter expired in 1836.
+It was largely unpopular in the west and south.
+When Congress voted to recharter the bank, Andrew Jackson vetoed the bill.
+The bank was privatized when its charter expired in 1836.